 You have a great idea for a start-up, but when is the time right to make the leap?
 In these uncertain times, many are choosing to run a business ‘on the side’ of their existing career.
-We caught up with three business owners who have chosen this route to explore the ups and downs of their double life.
+We caught up with three business owners who have chosen to make money from home to explore the ups and downs of their double life.

 Kate Owen, 39, works in Wealth Management.
 However, since 2013, she has also been the proprietor of Sargasso & Grey shoes – designing and retailing stylish, comfortable shoes, with a wider-fit.
 “I’m not a born entrepreneur,” she confesses, “but in my job, I come into contact with so many dynamic people; it’s inspiring!”

 The idea for the company was born after Kate’s feet became slightly wider during pregnancy.
 “I had to throw half of my shoes away.
 It was depressing.
 And I couldn’t find any stylish shoes to fit.”

 After careful research, and attending a shoe-making course, Kate set herself up as a limited company.
 “People ask why I didn’t set up as a sole trader.
 But I always had bigger ambitions; and whilst I don’t employ anyone directly yet, I intend to in the future.”